TeleMidia/nclcomposer/README.md

 ## Acknowledgments

-NCL Composer would not be possible without many other open source software we use.
-In special:
+NCL Composer would not be possible without other open source software we use.
+In special, we would like to acknowledge:

   * [Qt](http://qt.io) for multi-plataform, gui, etc.
   * [QScintilla](https://riverbankcomputing.com/software/qscintilla/intro) and